AdaRoseCannon/webvr/index.md

 * Don't teleport the user it will just confuse them.
 * Don't accelerate or rotate the camera unless in well expected smooth fashion, you will make them seasick.
 * Don't do something which runs laggy, it may make them ill.

+# Stuff you should

 * Do have interactive elements give a wiggle when the user glances at it.
+* Do make any text large, thick and clear
+* Do have fun making something

 Some guides to building good expereinces: